These are the new emoji coming in iOS 17.4 - 9to5Mac

 Here’s a closer look at all six new emoji characters coming to the iPhone:

-iOS 17.4 is currently in beta.
+iOS 17.4 is currently in developer beta and public beta.
 Apple is expected to release it publicly in early March.
 The new emoji characters are also available in beta on macOS 14.4 on the Mac, watchOS 10.4 for Apple Watch, and iPadOS 17.4 for iPad.
 No word on the status of the lime for Vision Pro yet.

 Which new emoji is your favorite?
 What emoji is still missing?
 Share your thoughts in the comments!